elinejk/SuRE_hNSC/Scripts/GWAS/README.md

 ## 2. SuRE SNPs and raQTLs in GWAS loci
 ### 2.1 Determine the number of SuRE SNPs and raQTLs within a locus
-These scripts were used to generate the information that was used to create Figures 4C, 4D, 4E and S3C in PRISM. \
-It requires summary statistics and FUMA output files (files containing the loci and candidate SNPs).
+These scripts require GWAS summary statistics and FUMA output files (files containing the loci and candidate SNPs).

 **run_01_sure_in_gwas_loci.job:** run the following script:
 - **01new_sure_in_gwas_loci.R:** determines for each locus in the FUMA file: (1) which SuRE SNPs are within the boundaries, if they were part of the sumstats, if they are a candidate SNP, and if they are raQTLs; (2) how many sumstats SNPs are within the boundaries; (3) creates a summary file for each locus with the number of sumstat SNPs, number of candidate SNPs, and how many of those were tested by SuRE and were raQTLs.
+The information from 'part 3' was used as input to generate Figures 4C, 4D, 4E and S3C in PRISM.

 **02_raqtl_in_locus_listfile.R:** takes the output from part 1 of script 01, and saves only those that are raQTLs.
 The information in this output file was later used to determine which locus to highlight.